ChuloWay/Articles/GitIntro.md

  ### What you need
 * A GitHub user account
 * GitBash, and
-Git installed and configured on your computer, if you are having problem setting it up here is an article to help you out.
+Git installed and configured on your computer, if you are having problem setting it up here is a Link article to help you out.
 * A Text-editor, for this article i wil be making use of ```VScode```

 Git clone is a Git command that creates a copy of an existing repository in a new folder.
 Each branch in the cloned repository has a remote-tracking branch created for it as youll.
 To obtain a development copy of an already-existing central repository, users most frequently use this command.